dolittle/Studio/Source/DevTool/README.md

 * DevCentral Logs -> home
 * Figure out why streaming logs doesn't work
 * Formalize how the navigation is working - not copy/pasted as it is not between microservices and applications
+* Use navigation to select application and microservice
+* Move microservices structure within application
+* Move application structure into workspace